wcwatson/dilms/README.md

 The Digital Index of Late Medieval Song is an interactive database that aims to describe every inscription of vernacular polyphony from 15th-century Europe.
 Its original, "pre-pre-release" version was constructed as part of my dissertation project, ["Circulating Song from the Century before Print (2020)."][1]
-The current release may, of course, be found at [dilms.org][2], and my article describing it, TK, may be found at TK.
+The current public release may, of course, be found at [dilms.org][2].
+I am preparing an article that discusses the curation of DILMS through the lens of critical data studies; additional details will be posted here as they become available.

 ## Repo Structure